jncc/catalog/docs/api/ingestion.rst

 * All properties of the input payload are validated where possible
 * Multiple errors may be returned for the same property
-* Nested properties are delimited by a dot, ie metadata.title.
+* Nested properties are delimited by a dot, eg metadata.title.

 Add Product
 ===========